-Couch grass rhizome have been undoubtedly used in medical traditions and folk medicine over the European countries for many decades.
+Couch grass rhizome has been undoubtedly used in medical traditions and folk medicine of European countries for many decades.

-Daily dosing of the couch grass rhizome in continental Europe, in the period from the 1950s to the 1990s was at the dosage of 40 g and was lowered 4 times, to the dosage of 6-9g daily, as a result of regulatory activity in Germany, being the consequence of use the Commission E monograph.
-The reports justifying this change were not available.
+The daily dose of couch grass rhizome in continental Europe was lowered 4 times (40 g to the dosage of 6-9 g daily) during the period from the 1950s to the 1990s as a result of regulatory activity in Germany, consequencently to the use of the Commission E monograph.
+Reports justifying this change were not available.
 Some countries followed the German regulatory action, reducing dosages accordingly.
 Despite of this, traditional dosages are still recommended in textbooks based on Standardzulassung for Queckenwurzelstock of 1986.
 In the British tradition, for the entire period of 30 years, the daily dose was 24 g.
-In the first edition of HMPC monograph daily dosage was established at a level of 10-20g of herbal substance.
+In the first edition of the HMPC monograph the daily dosage was established at a level of 10-20 g of herbal substance.